Bedroom

 • Some bedrooms with smaller areas meet the needs better than larger ones due to room layout.
 [1]

-Layout of a bedroom with dimensions
+master bedroom plan with dimensions

-Master bedroom layout with dimensions
+bedroom plan with dimensions

 Design Parameters for the Bedroom